top of page

 • Dopamine-driven engagement

 For a developing nervous system, this creates chronic activation rather than neutral entertainment.
 In clinical practice, this often presents as increased anxiety, emotional volatility, difficulty sleeping, irritability when devices are removed, and reduced tolerance for boredom or frustration.
+These responses are not signs of weakness or poor parenting.
+They are predictable nervous system reactions.

 One of the most unhelpful myths surrounding social media addiction is that children simply need stronger boundaries or more self-control.